nicholasadamou/starter-kit/README.md

-├───gulp -> The containing folder for all things 'gulp' │   ├───tasks -> All of the different gulp tasks used in 'gulpfile.js' │   │   ├───base -> basic tasks, such as 'help' and 'watch' │   │   ├───dist -> tasks used for compiling 'pug' or 'sass' │   │   ├───deploy -> tasks used for deploying to servers such as 'surge' or 'GitHub pages' │   │   ├───util -> utility tasks, such as 'Google PageSpeed Insights' │   ├───config.js -> Project configuration
+├───gulp -> The containing folder for all things 'gulp' │   ├───tasks -> All of the different gulp tasks used in 'gulpfile.js' │   │   ├───base -> basic tasks, such as 'help' and 'watch' │   │   ├───build -> tasks used for compiling 'pug' or 'sass' │   │   ├───deploy -> tasks used for deploying to servers such as 'surge' or 'GitHub pages' │   │   ├───util -> utility tasks, such as 'Google PageSpeed Insights' │   ├───config.js -> Project configuration